MultiChain/multichain-explorer/README.md

 By default the [runtime parameter](http://www.multichain.com/developers/runtime-parameters/) ````txindex```` is enabled so that the node keeps track of all transactions across the blockchain, and not just those for the node's wallet.
 This is required for the explorer to work correctly.

-The explorer supports viewing streams which the node has subscribed to.
+MultiChain Explorer. supports viewing streams which the node has subscribed to.
 Launch MultiChain with the runtime parameter ````autosubscribe=streams```` to automatically subscribe to every stream.

 _The rest of this document assumes your blockchain is named ````chain1````.
 If not, please substitute accordingly._

-Configure MultiChain.conf
+Configure multichain.conf
 -------------------------

 The explorer needs to communicate with the blockchain using JSON-RPC.
 When you created the blockchain, the JSON-RPC connection details were automatically created by MultiChain and stored in a file named ````multichain.conf````.